victoriacheng15/100daysofcode/log.md

 - ☕ codewars: solved 5 problems with JS
 - ☕ axe-con: done with the last 2 videos of the development track 2022
-- ☕ TAU: done with chaper 1 and 2 of Automating in the browser using JS
+- ☕ TAU: done with chapter 1 and 2 of Automating in the browser using JS
 - ☕ anki: reviewed cards

 ## Day 68